Frequently Asked Questions: Charter Schools

 What is the application process to become a charter school sponsor?

-The Department of Elementary establishes an application and approval process for all entities eligible to sponsor charters.
+DESE established an application and approval process for all entities eligible to sponsor charters.
 Guidelines are available and applications for sponsorship must be submitted by February 1.
-The application will include, at a minimum:
+The application includes: